bootstrap-vue/bootstrap-vue/src/components/layout/README.md

 ```

 The above example creates three equal-width columns on small, medium, large, and extra large devices
-using BS4's predefined grid classes.
+using Bootstrap v4's predefined grid classes.
 Those columns are centered in the page with the parent
 .container.

 Here's how it works: